Central sleep apnea is breathing disorder in which breathing repeatedly stops and starts during sleep. These pauses in breathing are called apneas.

 Don't hesitate to ask other questions.

-Your health care team is likely to ask you a number of questions, such as:
+Your healthcare team is likely to ask you several questions, such as: